bcgsc/pori_ipr_api/README.md

 ### Common problems
 #### Cache:
 While developing or running tests you might notice that changes that are done to the code are not being reflected in the API response.
-Or that tests are returning not expected results.
+Or, you might notice that tests are returning not expected results.
 It might be worth checking if it's a cache issue.

-In that case, while you can comment out the cache code when testing manually.
+In that case, you can comment out the cache code when testing manually.
 For unit tests, you can modify the query in order to avoid triggering the cache see [example](./test/routes/germlineSmallMutation/index.test.js?plain=1#L383).

 ## Generating JSDocs